18 Best Algae Eaters For Your Freshwater Aquarium (Fish, Shrimp & Snails)

 Nerite snails grow to just over an inch in length so they are fairly small – this means you need to be careful about keeping them with large and predatory fish.

-These snails prefer a pH between 6.5 and 8.5 with a KH in the 12 to 18 range.
 They can tolerate a wide range of water temperatures from 65°F to 85°F, so they can adapt to the conditions already in your tank.

-11. Ramshorn Snail (Planorbidae)
+12. Ramshorn Snail (Planorbidae)

 Close up of red Ramshorn Snail on bottom of aqaurium